-Here is a list of the many movement and mental tasks and challenges children encounter in the classroom.
+Here is a list of the many movement and mental tasks and challenges children encounter in the classroom and playground .
 Click on the links for more information.

 Self care activities